 Founded in 1942, Carleton University is a public research university and one of the top computer science institutions located in Ottawa, Canada.
 It has six faculties offering a diverse academic experience and opportunities to its students.
 Located in Canada’s capital, students gain a rich multicultural learning experience and personal development throughout their studies.
 Currently, Carleton University is within the 601-650th range in the QS World University Rankings 2022.

 The graduate programs are conducted jointly with the School of Electrical Engineering and Computer Science of the University of Ottawa.
-The master’s program allows students to combine coursework and research in areas such as computer gaming, robotics, and geographic information systems.
+The master’s program allows students to combine coursework and research in computer gaming, robotics, and geographic information systems.
 They may also enroll in a co-op program to gain professional experience within the industry for eight months.
 The master’s degree can be completed within two years.
 The Ph.
 D. program is research-intensive involving areas similar to the master’s program.
 Students may conduct a joint research project with public and private companies.
-The doctorate degree can be completed within four years.
+The doctorate can be completed within four years.

 6. Ontario Tech University

 Ontario Tech is a public research university located in Oshawa and is one of the top universities for Computer Science in Ontario.
-This university began its activities in 2002, and to this day, this institution has 7 facilities and 14 campuses distributed across North Oshawa and Downtown Oshawa.
+This university began its activities in 2002, and to date, has seven facilities and 14 campuses distributed across North Oshawa and Downtown Oshawa.

 The Master’s degree is a research-based program that covers aspects of engineering while also introducing the business and economic side to it.
 It’s a 24-month course on a full-time status.
 This master’s degree is intended to breed high-quality software professionals.
-The Ph.D. program, on the other hand, has a different focus; the 48 months of coursework is intended to produce instead exceptionally trained researchers for industry and academia.
+The Ph.D. program, on the other hand, has a different focus; the 48 months of coursework is intended to produce exceptionally trained researchers for industry and academia.

 7. Lakehead University